brian-yu/nn-regressors/README.md

 ```

 ## Generating Benchmarks for Complex Models
-For more complex models (e.g. seq2seq), you may have to run the benchmarks manually first.
+For more complex models (e.g. seq2seq) on which the above code fails, you may have to run the benchmarks manually first.

 This will create `<model_name>_benchmark.txt` files that the library will use instead of calling the Tensorflow Benchmark Tool.